-Seven steps for crafting a heartfelt message that honors the newlywed couple.
+Follow these seven steps to craft a heartfelt message that honors the newlyweds.

-Just as Rome wasn’t built in a day, neither should your speech be written in one.
+Rome wasn't built in a day, which means your speech definitely shouldn't be written in one.
 Crafting a heartfelt toast is just that—a craft.
-Scrawling a few notes on a cocktail napkin the night before just won’t cut it.
-Begin thinking about what you want to say in the weeks leading up to the wedding so you’ll have plenty of time to practice and get feedback from friends.
+Scrawling a few notes on a cocktail napkin the night before isn't going to cut it, especially if you're trying to properly honor your best friend or sister.
+Begin thinking about what you want to say—and how you want to say—in the weeks leading up to the wedding, so you’ll have plenty of time to practice and get feedback from your fellow bridal party members.

-When you’re brainstorming talking points, keep in mind that a few should be off-limits—namely, the bride’s laundry list of horrible exes.
-Even if it’s your attempt at humor, bringing up past flames can come off as distasteful.
-(If you’re on the fence about whether a line is appropriate, turn the tables and imagine that the story stars you and is being told about you in front of your parents and dear old Grandma.
+When you're brainstorming talking points, keep in mind that a few should be off-limits—namely, the bride's laundry list of unmentionable exes.
+Even if it's your attempt at humor, bringing up past flames comes off as distasteful.
+(If you're on the fence about whether a punch line is appropriate, turn the tables and imagine that the story stars you and is being told in front of your parents and dear old Grandma.
 If you’re cringing, your best friend probably will, too.)
-And while inside jokes have their place, that place is better suited to the bachelorette party—don’t alienate your audience by making a joke that only two people in the room will get.
+And while inside jokes have their place, they're better suited to the bachelorette party.
+Don't alienate your audience by making a joke that only two people in the room will get.

 Photography: Jennifer Emerling5 of 8

 We're not talking a word-by-scripted-word approach here.
 But do come up with a list of bullet points or an outline that you can glance down at if you get stuck.
 This will help you stay on topic and prevent you from having to rely on your wits alone.
 Consider this a friendly warning: Ad-libbing your way through a speech is a (very awkward) disaster waiting to happen.